 In addition to their culinary uses, people value lotus seeds for their potential health benefits.
 They are a good source of protein, carbohydrates, and minerals, making them a nutritious addition to one’s diet.

 Dried lotus seeds are not only delicious but also packed with essential nutrients.
 A 100g serving of dried lotus seeds provides approximately 350 calories, 63-68 grams of carbohydrates, and 17-18 grams of protein.
-They are also rich in minerals such as sodium, potassium, calcium, and phosphorus.
-Lotus seeds have a sweet taste and a neutral property according to traditional Chinese medicine.
-Regular consumption of lotus seeds can help nourish the spleen and calm the mind.
-They are beneficial for individuals with weakness, sleep problems, and high blood pressure.
+Additionally, they are rich in minerals such as sodium, potassium, calcium, and phosphorus.
+Lotus seeds have a sweet taste and are considered neutral in traditional Chinese medicine.
+Regular consumption of lotus seeds can help nourish the spleen and calm the mind, proving beneficial for individuals with weakness, sleep problems, and high blood pressure.

 How to cook dried lotus seeds?

-Boiling is the most simple and popular method to cook dried lotus seeds but it also requires some preparation.
-After that, boiled lotus seeds can become a part in many other dishes.
-Let’s discover how to boil them on stove and in an instant pot/pressure cooker.
+Boiling is the simplest and most popular method for cooking dried lotus seeds, but it does require some preparation.
+Once boiled, lotus seeds can be incorporated into a variety of dishes.
+Let’s explore how to boil them on a stove and in an Instant Pot or pressure cooker.

-- Start by soaking the dried lotus seeds in hot water for at least 2 hours.
-This helps soften the seeds and reduce cooking time.
+- Begin by soaking the dried lotus seeds in hot water for at least 2 hours.
+This step helps to soften the seeds and reduces the cooking time.

-- In a pot, add water and bring the water to a boil.
-Once it starts boiling, add the lotus seeds.
+- In a pot, add water and bring it to a boil.
+Once the water starts boiling, add the lotus seeds.

-- Reduce the heat to medium and simmer the lotus seeds for 30-45 minutes until they reach the desired softness.
-While simmering, skin the foam on top to easily observe the seeds.
-To test if they are cooked, you can smash a lotus seed between your fingers.
-It should be soft but still hold its shape.
+- Reduce the heat to medium and simmer the lotus seeds for 30-45 minutes, or until they reach your desired level of softness.
+While they are simmering, skim off any foam that forms on top to better observe the seeds.
+To test if they are fully cooked, try smashing a lotus seed between your fingers.
+It should be soft yet still hold its shape.

-- Finally, drain the water and the lotus seeds are ready to use in various recipes.
+- Finally, drain the water, and the lotus seeds are now ready to be used in various recipes.

-- Add boiling water and the dried lotus seeds to the pressure cooker/instant pot.
+- Add boiling water and the soaked, rinsed dried lotus seeds to the pressure cooker or Instant Pot.

-- Close the lid and cook under medium pressure for 15-20 minutes.
+- Close the lid of the pressure cooker or Instant Pot and cook the lotus seeds under medium pressure for 15-20 minutes.

-- After the cooking time, release the steam and allow the lotus seeds to soak in the remaining heat for 10-15 minutes.
+- After the cooking time is complete, release the steam and allow the lotus seeds to soak in the remaining heat for 10-15 minutes more.

 - Remove cooked lotus seeds from water.

-The disadvantage of boiling lotus seeds in instant pot/pressure cooker is you can’t test the doneness of your lotus seeds on the go.
-It can easily lead to overcooked or undercooked seeds.
-Therefore, the timing I suggest above is to achieve medium-doneness, you should test the seeds to decide if you should cook them a bit more.
+The disadvantage of boiling lotus seeds in an Instant Pot or pressure cooker is that you can’t test the doneness of your lotus seeds on the go.
+This can easily lead to overcooked or undercooked seeds.
+Therefore, the timing I suggest above is to achieve medium doneness.
+You should test the seeds to decide if you need to cook them a bit more.

 Cook in a steamer

-- Beside boiling in regular or instant pot, you can also steam lotus seeds.
-This cooking method gives the best result that all the seeds are cooked evenly without tearing any seeds.
-The duration of steaming is similar to boiling in reguar pot, around 45 minutes on medium heat.
-To steam, line a cheesecloth in the steaming tray then pread soaked lotus seeds on.
+- Besides boiling in a regular or Instant Pot, you can also steam lotus seeds.
+This cooking method ensures that all the seeds are cooked evenly without tearing any of them.
+The duration of steaming is similar to boiling in a regular pot, about 45 minutes on medium heat.
+To steam, line a cheesecloth in the steaming tray and then spread the soaked lotus seeds on it.

-If you don’t have time to soak the lotus seeds before cooking, you can still cook them without soaking.
-Simply follow the same process but increase the cooking time to 30 minutes.
-After cooking, continue to soak them for an additional 15 minutes.
+- If you don’t have time to soak the lotus seeds before cooking, you can still cook them without pre-soaking.
+Simply follow the same cooking process, but increase the cooking time to 30 minutes.
+After cooking, let them soak for an additional 15 minutes.

-Regardless the cooking method, there is an important note: you should not soak or rinse the seeds in cool/cold water before cooking.
-Always soak them in boiling or at least hot water.
-This is to prevent the seeds from being rough.
+Regardless of the cooking method, there is an important note: you should not soak or rinse the seeds in cool or cold water before cooking.
+Always soak them in boiling or at least hot/warm water.
+This is to prevent the seeds from becoming rough.

-Keep them in fridge in maximum 3 days or freeze them up to 3 months.
-To incorporate cooked lotus seeds in another dish, take them out from fridge/freezer and add to th dish at the end of cooking processs, as they’re already cooked.
+Store the cooked lotus seeds in the fridge for a maximum of 3 days or freeze them for up to 3 months.
+To incorporate the cooked lotus seeds into another dish, take them out of the fridge or freezer and add them to the dish towards the end of the cooking process, as they are already cooked.

 How to eat dried lotus seeds?

 You can enjoy dried lotus seeds in various ways, as they add a unique texture and flavor to your dishes.
-In Japan and Korea, people use lotus seeds in traditional confectioneries like wagashi in Japan and yeot-gangjeong in Korea.
-In Vietnam and China, some well-known recipes are lotus seeds sweets, lotus seeds herbal soups or rice.
-Here are some suggestions to leverage this great ingredient in your daily meals:
+In Japan and Korea, people use lotus seeds in traditional confections like wagashi in Japan and yeot-gangjeong in Korea.
+In Vietnam and China, some well-known recipes include lotus seed sweets, lotus seed herbal soups, or lotus seed rice dishes.
+Here are some suggestions to make the most of this wonderful ingredient in your daily meals:

 Sweet Dishes